genieversum/genie-flow-invoker-docproc/README.md

 * *EMBED* - adding a vector embedding to a piece of text
 * *SEARCH* - given a list of vectors, find the nearest neighbors of a search-text

+## Installing
+Installing is done through a normal `pip install` using the appropriate package registry.
+After installing, one needs to download a number of NLTK corpora.
+This can be done by executing the command `init_docproc`.
+This script will download the required corpora and place them in the standard directory (see https://www.nltk.org/data.html) which is a directory called `nltk_data` in the user's home directory, or if the environment variable `NLTK_DATA` is set, into the directory specified.

 ## The Chunked Document class
 The core of this set of invokers revolves around the `ChunkedDocument` object.
 This is a class that contains the `filename` of the original document, some possible metadata (a dict with